Emily-Thomas/bestrong/VERCEL_DEPLOYMENT.md

 The Express backend is wrapped in a Vercel serverless function at `api/index.ts`.
 All requests to `/api/*` are routed to this function, which:

-1. Initializes the database connection (supports both Vercel Postgres and external PostgreSQL)
+1. Initializes the database connection (supports Supabase and external PostgreSQL)
 2. Runs migrations on first request (cached for subsequent requests)
 3. Handles all API routes through Express